amitai10/rails-angular-webpacker/README.md

 Notice that unlike the Angular-cli, here I’m using “template” instead of “templateUrl”, and serve it as a string.

 ## Using a different file for style
 I will do a pretty similar things for the style form.
-I’ll start by creating a scss file:
+I’ll start by creating a scss file, app.component.scss:
-App.component.scss:
 ```css
 h1 {
   color: red;